adamp01/docker_api_example/README.md

 Finally, there will be a testing directory that will also be split out depending on what overarching functionality they relate to.

+Note:
+As I am reviewing my work the next day, I've noticed two very obvious improvements.
+Firstly the endpoints should probably be behind a version number, such as `/api/v1/get_appointments`.
+Otherwise what happens if we have a major refactor of the codebase at some point in the future?
+Our API will be at risk of breakage for many users.
+Secondly, the checking for presence of at least one query string param in `/get_appointments` is redundant as we add default if the key isn't present.
+This would allow us to simply request all appointments by not supplying any query string params.
+Removing lines 16-18 of application/appointments/routes.py would resolve this (and updating tests accordingly).

 ## Deploying
 To deploy the API run: